cbyrohl/scida/docs/tutorial.md

    The current default is *False*, which will change to *True* in the near future.
 2. Call to receive some information about the loaded dataset.

-The dataset is now loaded and we can inspect its contents, specifically its container and fields loaded.
+The dataset is now loaded, and we can inspect its contents, specifically its container and fields loaded.
 We can access the data in the dataset by using the `data` attribute, which is a dictionary of containers and fields.

 From above output we see that the dataset contains seven containers, each of which contains a number of fields.